 How to Make Hummingbird Muffins:

 These muffins are super quick to throw together and have ready for breakfast.
 First, cream your butter and sugars together.
-Add the flax and vanilla, then the remaining ingredients.
-Scoop into muffin tins and top with streusel, bake until golden brown and delicious, and that’s all there is to it.
+Add the flax and vanilla, then sift in the dry ingredients.
+Fold in mashed bananas, pineapple chunks (with the juice!), and chopped pecans.
+Scoop into muffin tins and top with the cinnamon streusel, bake until golden brown and delicious, and that’s all there is to it.
+Quick, easy, and delicious!

 This recipe is adapted from my favorite banana bread recipe.
 Enjoy!